2024-25 FOCUS: STRENGTHENING COMMUNITY RESILIENCE

 • Commit to working with Federation CJA in data collection and reporting, and strategic learning activities offered by Federation CJA focused on measuring impact.

 Returning Grantees: Organizations who have received a Working Together Grant last year cannot apply for the same initiative this year.
-Returning organizations must either apply for a new initiative, add a new collaborative partner, or implement a new element to their initiative.
+Returning organizations may apply for a new initiative; or an initiative that adds a new collaborative partner and integrates a new element to their existing initiative that strengthens community resilience.

 Please note that grants will only be funded in the entirety of their request; partial amounts will not be given.